 One of the other features which has been enjoyable and well received is what has become “Thebeerchaser-of-the-Quarter.”
 I have met and continue to meet interesting individuals whose stories deserve to be told.

 These individuals or sometimes groups (such as the crew of the USS Constitution) may or may not have anything to do with beer or bars, but have made a contribution to society that I want to highlight.

-My “honorees” have included authors, academicians, war heroes, athletes, lawyers and other notable characters including the first – retired chemical engineer, Harold Schlumberg.
+My “honorees” have included authors, academicians, war heroes (including the aforementioned Jud Blakely – athletes and/or teams such as the legendary Oregon State University Giant Killers, lawyers and other notable characters including the first – retired chemical engineer, Harold Schlumberg.

 People have asked me about my affinity for dive bars – one of the categories you will see as a tab on the blog header.
 It should be noted that the term “dive bar” is not perjorative and a label of distinction as noted by the following quote:

 “Some dives have vomit-caked toilet seats in the bathroom; others have cracked vinyl booths in the barroom.
 Some have nicotine-stained murals dating back to the Depression; others have drink prices that seemingly haven’t wavered since then……..